mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 And as long as your internet connection is reliable, you should be able to access the data at any time $-$ AWS, for example, guarantees an uptime of [99.9%](https://aws.amazon.com/s3/sla/), [99.99%](https://aws.amazon.com/dynamodb/sla/), or [99.999%](https://aws.amazon.com/blogs/publicsector/achieving-five-nines-cloud-justice-public-safety/) depending on your application.
 (For justice and public safety customers, for example, AWS guarantees it will be unavailable fewer than 315 seconds per year.)

-### Types of data
+### What am I storing?
 So we see that it's useful to store data in the cloud so it's secure, accessible by code, and highly-available.
 But "data" is a broad term $-$ is it raw videos and text transcripts?
 Is it a user profile and activity logs?
 Is it Python and R scripts?
 Is it all screenshots of Excel?

 We _could_ throw all our files into a big Dropbox folder, with photos mixing with config files and CSVs.
-As long as you know the filename containing the data you're looking for, Dropbox will fetch the file when requested.
-This works ok $-$ unless the file contains only the data you want and nothing else, you'll need to then extract the data you want $-$ but the real issue is when you _don't_ know exactly what you're looking for.
+As long as you know the name of the file containing the data you want, Dropbox will fetch the file when requested.
+This works ok $-$ unless the file contains only the data you want, you'll need to then search through the file to extract the relevant data.
+But the real issue is when you _don't_ know exactly what you're looking for.

 Because we often need to _search_ for data that matches some criteria, **_the way we organize our data_ will determine whether our applications can support 100 users or 100 million as our data grows.** And as we'll see, the optimal way to access a particular type of data will strongly depend on how it's _formatted_.

-This format, i.e., _structured_, _semi-structured_, or _unstructured_, refers to how the data is organized within the file.
-"Structured" is the tabular data you're likely familiar with, often where one row is one sample and each column is a feature of that sample.
-Semi-structured data includes [JSON](https://www.w3schools.com/js/js_json_intro.asp), [XML](https://www.w3.org/standards/xml/core), and [HTML](https://en.wikipedia.org/wiki/HTML), where the data is organized by usually can't be neatly fit into columns and rows.
+This format, i.e., _structured_, _semi-structured_, or _unstructured_, refers to how the data is organized within the file. **Structured** data is the tabular set of rows and columns you're likely familiar with: typically, each row is a sample and each column is a [feature](https://www.datarobot.com/wiki/feature/) of that sample.
+The tables in a relational database consist of structured data, which we can quickly search if the tables are [_indexed_](https://www.codecademy.com/article/sql-indexes) by a column that partitions the data well.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/storage_types.png">

+**Semi-structured** data includes [JSON](https://www.w3schools.com/js/js_json_intro.asp), [XML](https://www.w3.org/standards/xml/core), and [HTML](https://en.wikipedia.org/wiki/HTML), where the data usually doesn't fit nicely into columns and rows.
+This format is ideal for hierarchical data, where a field may have subfields, many containing subfields of their own. **There is no limit on the number of layers, but there _is_ a required structure.** An HTML page, for example, can have many `<div>` sections nested within one another, each with unique CSS formatting.

-But there are certain files that are hard to neatly store in a database. **Binary large objects**, or **[BLOB](https://en.wikipedia.org/wiki/Binary_large_object)s** for short, are large collections of binary data that can't be easily broken up, or shouldn't.
-Think of an image $-$ you don't really want half the pixels in one file and half in another, when you'll always be fetching the entire image any time you want to access it.
-Similarly, audio, video, or [executable programs](https://en.wikipedia.org/wiki/Executable) are large entities that you almost always to fetch all at once.
+Finally, **unstructured** data is raw and unformatted, impossible to split into the rows and columns of structured data, or even the nested fields of semi-structured data, without further processing.
+One example of unstructured data is **binary large objects**, or **[BLOB](https://en.wikipedia.org/wiki/Binary_large_object)s**.
+BLOBs are large chunks of data that can't be easily broken up, or shouldn't.
+You usually want to load an entire image at once, for example, so you shouldn't store half the pixels in one file and half in another.
+Similarly, [executable programs](https://en.wikipedia.org/wiki/Executable) (i.e., compiled code) are large entities that you'll always want to fetch all at once.

-### Storing AWS credentials
+### Avoiding getting hacked when using an SDK
+Now that we have an idea on the types of data we'll want to store in the cloud, we can start experimenting with AWS services optimized for each type.
+We'll play with RDS for structured data, DynamoDB for semi-structured data, and S3 for unstructured data.
+And to really show the strengths of cloud computing over physical storage, we'll interact with these services through Python.

-Before we get started, we need to store our credentials in a secure location.
+But before we run any script, there's one crucial thing we need to do to avoid getting obliterated by a hacker. **It is crucial that we store our AWS credentials in a secure location.**

+When we interact with AWS, we need to identify ourselves to Amazon's servers, showing that we're allowed to perform the actions we're requesting.
+We do this with our access key and secret access key.
+In the last post, we set these variables in the Terminal when using the AWS CLI.
+In Python, we'll need to do something slightly different.

 What you _shouldn't_ do is store your AWS credentials in the code that you're running $-$ _especially_ if that code is version controlled with a service like Git!
 Accidentally pushing that code will create a version that will last forever.

 {% include header-python.html %}
 ```python